itead/ITEADLIB_Arduino_IoTgo/README.md

 The SRAM size of mega is bigger than UNO's, so it is better to use MEGA board to communicate with ESP8266.

-**BUG**: When you use this library and receive the http package, it might miss some characters because the library can't process so much data in the same time.
+**BUG**: When you use this library and receive the http package, it might miss some char_tacters because the library can't process so much data in the same time.

 ** Created by Stan Lee(Lizq@iteadstudio.com) **